 How much workload will I need?

 If you’re new to Bubble, the best way to assess how much workload you’ll need is to get started on the Free plan or take advantage of a free trial of our Starter plan.
-From within your app, you’ll be able to see your workload usage over time, access real-time reporting, and drill into the different activities driving its usage.
-Check out our interactive walk-through of the App Metrics dashboard to learn more.
+From your app, you’ll be able to see your workload usage over time, access real-time reporting, and drill into the different activities driving its usage.
+Check out our interactive walk-through of the app metrics dashboard to learn more.

 A screengrab of the workload usage tables available from within your Bubble app